pydata/conf_site/docs/source/development.rst

   This starts up the VM.
 When you run it for the first time, it provisions the VM.

 vagrant provision
-  This deploys your current code to the VM.
+  This uses Ansible to deploy your current code and other required settings to the VM.

 vagrant halt
   When you aren't working on the project, you can turn off the VM with this command.